Increasing Credit Limit To $100 Million, Hdbank And Proparco Promote Climate Finance And 2X Challenge Initiative

 Date

+data-text="Increasing credit limit to $100 million, HDBank and Proparco promote climate finance and 2X Challenge initiative" data-link=" credit limit to $100 million, HDBank and Proparco promote climate finance and 2X Challenge initiative" class="whatsapp">Shar

-HO CHI MINH CITY, VIETNAM - media OutReach Newswire - 19 September 2024 - The Ho Chi Minh City Development Joint Stock Commercial bank (HDBank – HOSE: HDB) and Proparco, the private sector financing arm of Agence Française de Développement Group (AFD Group), have signed a credit facility worth US$50 million.
+HO CHI MINH CITY, VIETNAM media OutReach Newswire 19 September 2024 - The Ho Chi Minh City Development Joint Stock Commercial bank (HDBank HOSE: HDB) and Proparco, the private sector financing arm of Agence Franaise de Dveloppement Group (AFD Group), have signed a credit facility worth US$50 million.

 The new agreement brings the total credit facility for HDBank to $100 million, showcasing Proparco's trust and commitment to HDBank.